Part A: Course Overview

 Course Description

-This course includes a 30 day work integrated learning experience in which your knowledge and skills will be applied and assessed in a real or simulated workplace context and where feedback from industry and/ or community is integral to your experience.
+This course includes a 30 day work integrated learning experience (228 hours) in which your youth work values, knowledge and skills will be applied and assessed in a real or simulated workplace context and where feedback from industry and/ or community is integral to assessment of your experience and development of your professional competence.

 The course focuses on your emerging identity and capability as a youth worker, assessed through your developing skills and knowledge applied in a youth work related setting.